groonga/groonga/doc/source/reference/commands/column_create.rst

        Medium index column uses fewer memory than a normal index column.
 See also :ref:`column-create-index-medium` for knowing
        what are "medium data" and how to use this flag.

        This flag is available only for ``COLUMN_INDEX``.

+   * - ``INDEX_LARGE``
+     - .. versionadded:: 9.0.2

+       It requires to create a large index column.

+       If index target data are large, you need to use large index column.
+Large index column uses more memory than a normal index column but accepts more data than a normal index column.
+See also :ref:`column-create-index-large` for knowing what are
+       "large data" and how to use this flag.

+       This flag is available only for ``COLUMN_INDEX``.